jetbrains-academy/kotlin-onboarding-introduction/MastermindAdvanced/randomFunction/task.md

 (a list of characters that can be used in the word) and **randomly** select the characters the desired number of times.

-To do that, you can use a special function [`random`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/random.html), which works with a _list_ (or with a _string_, which, as we have already found out, can be represented as a list):
+To do that, you can use a special function, [`random`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/random.html), which works with a _list_ (or with a _string_, which, as we have already found out, can be represented as a list):